MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/storage/IndexedDB/saving-large-files-locally/README.md

 } // handleFileSelection
 ```

-> NOTE: A database's object store can only be accessed within the context of a transaction, as shown in the prior code example (`handleFileSection`).
+>note A database's object store can only be accessed within the context of a transaction, as shown in the prior code example (`handleFileSection`).